SparkPost/matchbox/README.md

 **Publishing Steps**

-1. Merge all pull requests you wish to release to `main`.
-1. Run `npx changset`.
+1. Run `npx changset` in your pull request.
 This will let you select which packages you'd like to include and to which version.
 Hint: use `space` to select options, and `enter` to proceed.
 Don't worry about the summary, this is editable later on.
 1. Ensure the changeset you just created has an accurate summary, located in the `.changeset` directory.
-1. If you are not ready to publish just yet, commit your changeset to git.
+1. Commit your changset to your pull request.
+The remaining steps should be taken after merging to `main`.
 1. Run `npx changeset version`.
 This will consume any changesets previously created, bump the packages, and update changelogs.
 1. Run `npm run build` to build all packages.
 1. Run `npx changeset publish`.
 This will publish all bumped packages to NPM.
 You will be required to enter your NPM OTP.